arizvisa/ida-minsc/_sources/install.rst.txt

 Software Requirements
 ---------------------

+This plugin requires IDA Pro to be installed along with the IDAPython plugin.
-Since this is an IDA plugin, obviously this requires IDA Pro.
-At the present time, only IDA 6.9 up to IDA 7.1.180227 is supported by this plugin.
-The installation steps described in this document also assume that you're not using the Python instance that is bundled with IDA and that you have it installed separately.
+IDA versions 6.9 up to 7.1.180227 are supported.
+The installation steps described within this document assume that you're not using the bundled Python instance and have instead installed a Python interpreter separately.

 ----------------------------
 Installing the actual plugin